What to Expect After a DUI or OWI Arrest in Indiana

 Learn more about underage drinking and driving laws in Indiana.

-A defense lawyer at Webster & Garino, LLC will use the time before your next court date to examine the evidence against you.
+A criminal defense attorney at Webster & Garino, LLC will use the time before your next court date to examine the evidence against you.
 If feasible, motions may be filed to suppress evidence if mistakes occurred.

 Efforts like this could result in a case dismissal or strengthen your position to negotiate a plea bargain.
 A plea agreement would exchange your guilty plea for the OWI, or perhaps a lesser offense, for a tolerable sentence instead of the maximum penalties possible.
 Occasionally, an OWI case goes to trial, and in that instance, we would argue your position vigorously before the jury.